ramiel/memoizy/README.md

 ### Different cache

 You can use another cache implementation if you desire.
-The only contraint is that it must implement the methods `has`, `get`, `set`, `delete` and, optionally, `clear`.
+The only constraint is that it must implement the methods `has`, `get`, `set`, `delete` and, optionally, `clear`.
 If the cache doesn't support clear, it's up to you not to call it.
 In case an error is thrown.

 **NOTE**: If you plan to use a WeakMap, remember that clear is not available in all the implementations.
-Look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Implementing_a_WeakMap-like_class_with_a_.clear()_method=) for a way to use a weak map with clear implementd, as cache.
+Look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Implementing_a_WeakMap-like_class_with_a_.clear()_method) for a way to use a weak map with clear implementd, as cache.

 ```js
 const memoizy = require('memoizy');